-- Dick (Nightwing) is the one who is relaxed and comfortable in his own skin.
+- Dick (Nightwing) is the one sitting alone in the booth, the one who is relaxed and comfortable in his own skin.
 The one who comes closest to being a well adjusted person.

 - Jason (Red Hood) is the angry one, the rebel without a cause.
 He communicates through sarcasm and provocations.

-- Damian (Robin) is the one who pretends to be an entitled jerk but doesn’t want you to know that he’s just an adolescent boy.
+- Damian (Robin) is the young one, one who pretends to be an entitled jerk but doesn’t want you to know that he’s just an adolescent boy.

-- Bruce is the father figure and a man who is not comfortable in a fast food restaurant.
+- Bruce (you know who…) is the father figure and a man who is not comfortable in a fast food restaurant.